andreaspeters/miniedit/README.md

 Be sure that there binaries are installed in one of your PATH directories therefore MiniEdit can find it.

 - ALT+.
-(PERIOD) will open the LSP window for code completion.
+(PERIOD) - will open the LSP window for code completion.
 But only if the LSP Server could find any information.
 - ALT+- (MINUS) - on a package name (as example `import "fmt"`) will open the LSP window with a description to these package.
 But again, only if the LSP Server could find any information about that.
+- CTRL+LeftMouseButton - will jump to the definition

 ## Features in planing